turo11192/ReadTextFiles-with-CS/README.md

 -----How to run-----

-Create a new objet in your main class like this (without ""):
+Create a new object in your main class like this (without ""):

 "LeerArchivos obj = new LeerArchivos();"